Archive | November 2013

 Controlling trading costs are complex because trading takes time, the demand for securities and other assets are not perfectly elastic, and the price impact of trades can affect the course of future prices.
 Return on Active Management = Expected Return +Return from Tactical/Opportunistic Trading – Trading Costs Active portfolio management attempts to outperform broad market […]

-Stock market has seasonal effects and calendar anomalies, such as the January effect, the Halloween effect, the best six-month strategy, and the presidential election cycle.
-Seasonal and cyclical market-timing strategies challenge the Efficient Market Hypothesis (EMH).
-Market timers believe that the safest way to invest is to be out of the market by either be […]
+The stock market has seasonal effects and calendar anomalies, such as the so-called January effect, the Halloween effect, the best six-month strategy and the presidential election cycle.
+Seasonal and cyclical market-timing strategies challenge the efficient market hypothesis (EMH).
+Market timing represents a short-term bet against long-term asset-allocation targets, where market timers hope to enhance total […]

 One year ending November 13, 2013, the average global non-listed real estate vehicles realized a total global return of 5.82 percent, as measured by the Global Real Estate Fund Index.
 The U.S. as a whole was the strongest performer, with an increase of 11.33 percent.
 The strong performance was primarily driven by improved real estate […]